5 Top 2025 Trends to Influence your Kitchen Refit

 Big Backsplash

-A backsplash has risen beyond the functional to become a design feature in its own right.
-And they’ve got bigger!
-From retro tiles to customised image printing, the backsplash is somewhere to add a personal touch which can be easily updated.
-Choose materials from steel to ceramic to glass to stone.
-Contrast a dark granite worktop with a lighter granite splashback along an entire wall to create a striking monochrome.
-Or set off a neutral worktop with a bright colour to bring your design right up to date.
+As part of the 5 Top 2025 Trends to Influence your Kitchen Refit, the backsplash has evolved from a mere functional element into a standout design feature.
+They’re getting bigger and bolder!
+From retro tiles to customised image printing, the backsplash now offers a unique canvas for adding a personal touch that’s easily updated.
+Choose materials like steel, ceramic, glass, or stone, and consider contrasting a dark granite worktop with a lighter granite splashback along an entire wall to create a striking monochrome effect.
+Alternatively, set off a neutral worktop with a bright colour to bring your design right up to date.

 The key to keeping your kitchen design trendy without it dating is to focus on a timeless foundation.
-Granite, quartz and marble are all materials that will last a long time, so are a great choice to achieve this.
+Granite, quartz and marble are all materials that will last a long time, so they are great choices to achieve this.
 Contact us to find out more.